-- Basic Accounting
+- Accounting Fundamentals

 - This introductory basic accounting course presents the accounting cycle beginning with journalizing transactions and ending with the production of financial statements.
-Topics include accounting concepts and practices, recording transactions, adjusting accounts, preparation of worksheets and the closing process, payroll accounting, and preparation of financial statements for service and merchandising businesses.
+Topics include accounting concepts and practices, recording transactions, adjusting accounts, preparation of worksheets and the closing process, and preparation of financial statements for service and merchandising businesses.

-- This course provides the opportunity to study the operation and application of Microsoft® Excel, a spreadsheet package.
-Topics include building a spreadsheet, creating formulas, using functions, creating charts, maps, and graphics, list and data management, worksheet and workbook management, creating and printing reports.
+- This course provides the opportunity to study the operation and application of Microsoft Excel, a spreadsheet package.
+Topics include building a spreadsheet, creating formulas, using functions, creating charts, maps, and graphics, lists and data management, worksheet and workbook management, creating and printing reports.

-- Business Communication Applications
+- Office Applications

 - This course covers the use of the Microsoft Office applications Word, PowerPoint and Outlook.
-Topics include creating documents, editing text, creating tables, importing images, creating large documents, managing document sections, creating slideshows, managing themes, using Outlook for email, calendars and tasks.
+Topics include creating documents, editing text, creating tables, importing images, creating large documents, managing document sections, creating slideshows, managing themes, and using Outlook for email, calendars and tasks.